 Photo Credit: trekaroo/imsnow

 There are two kinds of zip lines in this world: those you can enjoy, tandem-style with your child, and those they can ride by themselves.
 Hidden River Cave & American Cave Museum in Horse Cave, Kentucky is the latter, but you can do tandem rides there too.
-During my visit, my 5-year-old ziplined solo while I cheered him on from the platform with my fist pumping in air.
-The attraction is split up in three parts: a tour through Hidden River Cave along the banks of a subterranean river, a tour about the history of Hidden River Cave and its cave animals at the American Cave Museum, and a zipline and rappelling adventure!
+During my visit, my 5-year-old ziplined solo while I cheered him on from the platform with my fist pumping in the air.
+The attraction is split up in three parts: a tour through Hidden River Cave along the banks of a subterranean river, a tour about the history of Hidden River Cave and its cave animals at the American Cave Museum, and a zip line and rappelling adventure!
 Gem Mining is also available.
 Hidden River Cave is located on Main Street in the middle of Horse Cave’s National Register of Historic Places Commercial District.
 Dare you to try to say that fives times fast.
 You can see the cave entrance from the sidewalk on East Main.

 Gunstock Mountain Resort Zipline Adventure, Gunstock Resort, New Hampshire